coingaming/dev/btc-lsp/README.md

-# lsp
+# btc-lsp

-Lightning Service Provider.
+Bitcoin Lightning Service Provider.
 Nix is the only program required to get started.
 Development environment is packed into nix-shell.

 ## Quickstart